 Keep these things in mind while you work out your books for the end of the year.
 They will help to ensure your business sees a smooth transition into the next.
 Not only that, your financial reports for the current year may help you to secure your company’s growth in the future.

-If that information is too much to do, then…
+If this is too much to do, then…give us a call!